 - Language-specific Discord translation groups– an initiative to connect ethereum.org translators into Translation Groups

 - Chinese translators group– Notion page for easier coordination between Chinese translators

-- Content versions – which pages are included in each content version of ethereum.org
+- Content buckets – which pages are included in each content bucket of ethereum.org

 To keep up-to-date with the latest Translation Program progress, you can follow the Ethereum Foundation blog: